Best Sakura Cherry Blossom Viewing Spots

 Fujita River Fureai Sakura Cherry Trees

-You can enjoy the beautiful three kilometers of Yoshino cherry trees on both sides of Fujita River, with a bridge called Horinouchi Bridge near Kikuta Stationa as the center.
+You can enjoy three kilometers of Yoshino cherry trees lining both sides of the Fujita River, with Horinouchi Bridge near Kikuta Station as the central point. 🌸

 Tenjin Meoto Cherry Tree